Tarzo

 Tarzo is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km north of Venice and about 35 km north of Treviso.
-As of 31 December 2004, it had a population of 4,671 and an area of 23.8 km².
+As of 31 December 2023, it had a population of 4,160 and an area of 23.8 km².

-The municipality of Tarzo contains the frazioni (subdivisions, mainly villages and hamlets) Arfanta, Colmaggiore, Corbanese, Fratta, Nogarolo, and Resera.
+The municipality of Tarzo is divided into seven hamlets: Arfanta, Colmaggiore, Corbanese, Fratta, Nogarolo, Resera and Tarzo itself; other inhabited areas include Costa di Là, Reseretta.

 Tarzo borders the following municipalities: Cison di Valmarino, Refrontolo, Revine Lago, San Pietro di Feletto, Vittorio Veneto.

+Physical geography

+Among the few flat areas, we remember the one at the bottom of the Treviso Valley (it extends south of the lakes of Revine Lago, on whose shores Colmaggiore and Fratta stand) and the southern part of Corbanese (where the industrial area is located).
+The area is partially hilly, characterized by wooded valleys and numerous torrential streams.

 Demographic evolution

+Foreign ethnicities and minorities

+As of December 31, 2023 foreigners residents in the municipality were 240, i.e. 5.8% of the population.

+The largest foreign community is that from Romania with 16.3% of all foreigners present in the municipality, followed by Morocco and Senegal.